sandervspl/react-preload-link/README.md

 ### onFail
 > `() => any`

-Fires once when one of the Promised from `load` fails or rejects.
+Fires once when one of the Promises from `load` fails or rejects.
 Only fires when `load` prop has been used.

 ### onNavigate
 > `() => any`